zjin710/repository1/README.md

 ## Overview

 The codebase is structured to reflect the contributions of each team member, with individual folders designated for each role stored in the `src` directory of the master page.
+Text files used by all roles are saved in the `txtfiles` directory of the master page.

 ### My Contribution